LimelightVision/LimelightDocs/docs/frequently_asked_questions.rst

 Will the Limelight LEDs dim when our robot's voltage drops?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 We designed the LED array on the Limelight to produce a consistent brightness all the way down to 7.5V.
 So your tracking should remain consistent even when your robot motors are putting a heavy load on the battery.
-This often happens when some robots turn in place.
+This can be an important feature for robots with high-traction drivetrains that aim by turning in place.